Need fresh thinking?

 Yes.
 Most consumers understand that when a blogger or celebrity mentions a business that there’s some kind of quid pro quo going on.
 More and more, you will usually find wording to indicate that there were favors for the plug.
 It’s not uncommon for influencers to state that they were compensated or received gifts for mentioning a restaurant.

-Recently, The Federal Trade Commission (FTC) reportedly issued explicit warmings to 45 celebrities (including Sofie Vergara, Lindsay Lohan and Jennifer Lopez) who mentioned a brand but failed to reveal any accompanying payment.
+Recently, The Federal Trade Commission (FTC) reportedly issued explicit warnings to 45 celebrities (including Sofie Vergara, Lindsay Lohan and Jennifer Lopez) who mentioned a brand but failed to reveal any accompanying payment.
 The FTC wrote letters to the offenders, warning that “if there is a material connection between the endorser and the marketer of a product—in other words, a connection that might affect the weight or credibility that consumers give the endorsement—that connection should be clearly and conspicuously disclosed.”
 The FTC defines material connections as “a business or family relationship, monetary payment, or the prevision of free products to the endorser.”

 Help is a few keystrokes away.